Outlook 2019: More Risk for Less Return?

 Note: The USD basket includes six developed markets currencies and the EM FX basket includes 20 emerging markets currencies.

 The US dollar may come under pressure in 2019, given that market positioning is almost as stretched as in early 2017.
 The likely catalyst for any renewed dollar selling would be any signal the Fed might not follow through with rate hikes in 2019, or signs other central banks are turning more hawkish.
 However, political risk in Europe (both Italy and Brexit) and ongoing US-China trade tensions also complicate the outlook.
 Our big picture outlook for currency markets has not changed; we are near the end of the strong-dollar cycle, and both history and valuations suggest the US dollar will weaken over the coming years.
 Increased US fiscal deficits also add to the negative longer-term outlook for the US dollar.
+Please see this report’s section covering the 2019 outlook for global sovereign bonds and its analysis of the supply/demand challenges for the US Treasury market.
 17 However, this may not occur until after the next US recession, as the USD typically rallies around recessions amid the global flight to safety.
 Thus, the US dollar may remain well supported until the next recession, the timing of which is uncertain.

 Aaron Costello, Managing Director